-The activities included in the definition of a representation office could be the gathering of information for the foreign company or maintenance of a showroom.
+The activities in a representation office could be the gathering of information for the foreign company or maintenance of a showroom.
 However, in case of maintaining a showroom, no individual in the representation office can have the authority to enter into contracts.